molines/eNATL60/DOC/Runoff.md

      - coastal-stns-Vol-monthly.updated-Aug2014.nc for data file
      - coordinates.nc
    * see the code for details and eventual changes !
-   * This procedure produce a runoff.nc file and a screen display of the list of the rivers used in the file.
+   * This procedure produces a runoff.nc file and a screen display of the list of the rivers used in the file.
 In particular, on the screen output you have access to the runoff value (in mm/day, annual mean) used on each model cell for the rivers (last column): If values are in excess of 150 mm/day, we come back to rivermouth editing in order to better spread the runoff for faulty rivers.

 ``` Station  Npts     Area       mm/d(y)  River         mm/d (month)
     3    8413  28136.99 km^2  109.49 Orinoco          109.79